 Your syllabus must reference the RIT Honor Code and RIT’s Academic Integrity Policy in an Academic Integrity Statement.

 Example: As an institution of higher learning, RIT expects students to behave honestly and ethically at all times, especially when submitting work for evaluation in conjunction with any course or degree requirement.
 The Department of [NAME] encourages all students to become familiar with the RIT Honor Code and with RIT's Academic Integrity Policy.

 - RIT Honor Code: https://www.rit.edu/academicaffairs/policiesmanual/p030

 - RIT Academic Integrity Policy: https://www.rit.edu/academicaffairs/policiesmanual/d080

-The Statement on Reasonable Accommodations is required in your syllabus according to this memo.
+The Statement on Academic Adjustments is required in your syllabus.
 The required text is:

-RIT is committed to providing reasonable accommodations to students with disabilities.
-If you would like to request accommodations such as special seating or testing modifications due to a disability, please contact the Disability Services Office.
-It is located in the Student Alumni Union, Room 1150; the Web site is www.rit.edu/dso.
-After you receive accommodation approval, it is imperative that you see me during office hours so that we can work out whatever arrangement is necessary.
+RIT is committed to providing academic adjustments to students with disabilities.
+If you would like to request academic adjustments such as testing modifications due to a disability, please contact the Disability Services Office.
+Contact information for the DSO and information about how to request adjustments can be found at www.rit.edu/dso.
+After you receive academic adjustment approval, it is imperative that you contact me as early as possible so that we can work out whatever arrangement is necessary.

 Suggested policy references